jagdeesh109/Ecosystem/README.md

 1. Human always tends to leave in small community.
 These community design consist of animals,resources,shelters,tree.
 Currenlty shelter are small bulding,house.
 2. when designing  community we take take ref [1] which will have its own food chain system.
 These system is called Micro ecosystem.
 3. These micro system when intigrated with each other will have greater impact on global ecosystem.
+4. Further these system are designed to adaptability.

 Based on the problem we will tend to have system.
 That will allow us to create the our own micro ecosystem.